magenx/Magento-2-aws-cluster-terraform/README.md

 - Later on EC2 instance user_data configured on boot to clone files from CodeCommit branch.
 - Right after infrastructure deployment the minimal Magento 2 package is ready to install.
 Run SSM Document to install Magento
 > minimal Magento 2 package can be extended anytime.
 Remove blacklisted components from `composer.json` in `"replace": {}` and run `composer update`
-- Why removing bloatware packages:
+- Why removing bloatware modules and use Magento minimal package:
   - Faster backend and frontend
   - Easy deployments
   - Less dependencies